Welcome to today's edition of the Rush 24-7 podcast.

 They were only concerned about making it until November the 6th.

-They only needed to sell the story until election day.
+They only needed to sell the story until Election Day.

-Because we were told and sold the story by all of the mainstream media that the well, the the ground game of the Democrats was so far superior.
+Now, all of this matters because we were told and sold the story by all of the mainstream media that the, well, the ground game of the Democrats was so far superior.

 The ground game of the Democrats was so far superior, that's why Obama won.